BaoFelix/BaoFelix.github.io/index.md

 date: 2025-07-27
 ---

 As an engineer‑turned‑Scrum‑Master from China, I’ve spent the last few years helping a cross‑functional product team navigate organisational change, technical debt and feature pressure.
-We didn’t always get it right, but by embracing transparency and continuous improvement we built a culture that values quality, delivers on commitments and allows everyone’s voice to be heard.
+We didn’t always get it right, however by consistently embracing transparency and continuous improvement, we managed to build a culture that valued quality, delivered on commitments, and made sure everyone’s voice was heard.

 ## An inspective light on quality and culture

-One of the first lessons we learned was that shipping new features at all costs is a false economy.
-In our **Inspective Light** OKR we intentionally set objectives around quality, not feature counts.
-By prioritising bug fixes and regression prevention, the number of pull requests (PRs) and regression tests shrank compared with the previous release.
-We also saw more issues closed proactively, an indication that engineers were addressing problems before they became PRs.
+One of the first lessons I learned in this journey was that shipping new features at all costs is a false economy.
+In our "Inspective Light" OKR (Objectives and Key Results) framework, we intentionally set objectives around quality rather than how many features we can commit.
+By prioritizing bug fixes and regression prevention, we actually saw the number of bugs and regressions go down compared to the previous release.
+We also saw more issues being closed proactively, which indicated that engineers were catching and addressing problems before they even became bugs.

-Continuous retrospection and empowerment were at the heart of this.
-We encouraged the team to acknowledge shortcomings and seek change.
-Reflecting on our progress – not to apportion blame, but to learn – helped everyone accept organisational shifts and drive continual improvement.
-This openness fostered a safe environment where problems were surfaced early and addressed collaboratively.
+At the heart of our approach were continuous retrospection and team empowerment.
+We encouraged everyone on the team to acknowledge shortcomings openly and actively seek change.
+By reflecting on our progress without assigning blame (focusing on learning instead), the team fostered a culture of continuous improvement, proactively addressing challenges and adapting practices to enhance performance.
+This openness created a safe environment where problems were surfaced early and solved collaboratively.

-The **“Inspective Light” pyramid** illustrates how this worked in practice: at the top are outcomes like improved quality focus and a safer environment; the middle shows outputs such as quality enhancement and identifying root causes; and the base emphasises practices like post‑mortem reviews.
-This diagram became a talking point in our retrospectives and helped new members understand why quality was non‑negotiable.
+The **“Inspective Light” pyramid** we created illustrated how this worked in practice.
+At the top of the pyramid were the outcomes we aimed for, like a stronger focus on quality and a safer team environment.
+In the middle were the outputs, such as concrete quality improvements and identified root causes of issues.
+At the base were the practices that supported these results, including habits like thorough post-mortem reviews.
+This diagram became a regular talking point in our retrospectives and helped new team members understand why we treated quality as non-negotiable.

 ![Inspective Light Pyramid](scrum_images-000.png)

 ## Turning OKRs into action with post‑mortems

 Objectives and Key Results (OKRs) are only useful when they trigger real work.
-For each key result we identified concrete actions – experiments, refactors or training sessions – that would move the metric.
-During sprint planning we checked whether the backlog contained these actions.
-In this way, **O → KR → Action** became part of our vocabulary and prevented people from confusing tasks with outcomes.
+For each key result we set, we defined specific initiatives – design, refactors or training sessions – that would move the needle on that metric.
+During sprint retrospective we checked whether the status of these actions.
+In this way, the flow from**Objective → Key Result → Action** became part of our vocabulary and prevented people from confusing tasks with outcomes.

-To close the loop we institutionalised post‑mortem reviews.
-At the end of each release we:
+To close the loop, we made post-mortem reviews a routine part of our process.
+At the end of each release cycle, we would:

-- Reviewed the previous release’s OKRs and progress – what worked and what didn’t.
+- Review the previous release’s OKRs and results – discussing what worked well and what didn’t.
-- Implemented actions – ensured retro tasks and experiments were carried out during the release.
+- Implement the follow-up actions – ensuring that retrospective items and experiment ideas were actually carried out during the release.
-- Collected and analysed data – bug/PR statistics, burndown charts and velocity metrics, then summarised lessons and defined the next OKR.
+- Collected and analysed data – bug statistics, burndown charts and velocity metrics, then summarised lessons and defined the next OKR.

 ![Post‑mortem Cycle](scrum_images-001.png)

-This continuous loop of learning and improvement ensured we weren’t just making noise; we were systematically improving the way we worked.
-A typical post‑mortem would dissect our bug analysis, root‑cause findings and sprint burndowns.
-We discovered, for example, that SCD5 dependencies slowed us down, and that sprint retrospectives were more effective when they included epic status, focus on release OKRs and a space for “having voices”.
-Each insight led to actions – such as introducing quality labels to evaluate product quality or rewriting acceptance criteria checklists – and those actions fed into the next iteration’s OKRs.
+This continuous loop of learning and improvement (our post-mortem cycle) ensured we weren’t just making noise; we were systematically improving the way we worked.
+A typical post-mortem would break down our bug analysis, examine root causes, and review sprint burndowns.
+We discovered, for example, that certain dependencies were slowing us down.
+We also found that sprint retrospectives were more effective when we included an update on epic status, kept focus on the release OKRs, and provided a space for everyone to have a voice.
+Each insight led to a concrete action — for instance, introducing special “quality” labels in our issue tracker to better evaluate product quality, or rewriting our acceptance criteria checklists to be more clear.
+Those actions then fed into the next iteration’s OKRs, creating a virtuous cycle of continuous improvement.

 ## Soaring beyond barriers with transparent wings

-As our team matured, we moved from “inspecting” to “soaring.”
-The **Transparent Wings** initiative focused on continuity, self‑organisation and collaboration.
-We wanted to deliver value even when priorities shifted, so we invested in predictable project management and transparency.
-Outcomes included:
+As our team matured, we moved from just “inspecting” to truly “soaring”.
+Our Transparent Wings initiative was all about continuity, self-organization, and collaboration.
+We wanted to keep delivering value even when priorities shifted, so we invested heavily in predictable project management practices and total transparency.
+As a result, we achieved several key outcomes:

-- **Driving continuity and value** in an ever‑changing environment – by being transparent about plans and progress, we enabled other teams to adjust and continue their work.
+- **Driving continuity and value** in an ever-changing environment – By being transparent about our plans and progress, we enabled other teams around us to adjust and continue their work without any disruption.
-- **Increment to a cross‑functional self‑organised team** – better planning, documentation and communication meant we could manage risks and dependencies, share knowledge and maintain a clear project status.
+- **Evolving into a self-organizing team** – Through better planning, documentation, and communication, we could manage risks and dependencies more effectively, spread knowledge across the team, and keep the project status clear to everyone.
-- **Breaking down barriers for collaboration** – stakeholders gained a comprehensive understanding of our progress, leading to seamless collaboration across groups.
+- **Breaking down collaboration barriers** – Because stakeholders had a comprehensive view of our progress and plans, it fostered seamless collaboration across different groups and departments.

-The accompanying diagram captured this transformation.
-The green “outcomes” highlighted our ambition to drive continuity and empower the team.
-The yellow “outputs” listed concrete deliverables such as completing intended deliverables on schedule and optimising resource allocation.
-The orange “practices” reminded us of the habits that supported these goals: predictable project management, transparent status, traceability and shared knowledge.
+The diagram I created for Transparent Wings captured this transformation nicely.
+In that diagram, the green “outcomes” at the top represented our goals to drive continuity and empower the team.
+The yellow “outputs” in the middle listed concrete deliverables, like finishing all intended features on schedule and optimizing resource allocation.
+The orange “practices” at the base highlighted the habits that supported these goals — such as maintaining predictable project management, providing transparent status updates, ensuring traceability of work, and sharing knowledge openly.

 ![Transparent Wings Pyramid](scrum_images-002.png)

-## Delivering on promises

-During the 2306 release we completed our epics on schedule.
-We achieved this by proactively communicating requirements and plans, providing guidance documents and demoing new functionality.
-We also improved resource allocation by exposing requirements, dependencies and risks so project managers could rebalance workloads.
-Importantly, we delivered without major design or behaviour changes.
-This stability allowed downstream teams to integrate our work smoothly.

-## Best practices and working agreements

-Beyond charts and diagrams, our success was built on habits and agreements.
-Some highlights include:

-- **Roadmap definition** – analysing requirements to determine the minimum marketable features and then co‑creating a roadmap.
-Epic leaders shared dependencies and risks, every member contributed ideas and concerns, and we updated the roadmap after every sprint.
-- **Epic structure for transparency** – using the epic structure view in our issue tracker improved vertical slicing and made progress, dependencies and risks visible.
-- **Root‑cause labelling** – adding root‑cause labels to PRs and bugs improved our quality analysis.
-- **Proactive status exposure** – we posted progress updates, risks and dependencies regularly and asked epic leaders to keep their statuses current.
-- **Improved traceability and documentation** – we kept wiki pages structured and used templates for requirements, design and functional tests so anyone could understand a feature’s intent and status.
-- **Feedback and retro action management** – sprint review feedback was logged in a wiki, actionable items were converted into tasks and pulled into the sprint backlog.
-- **Knowledge sharing** – a well‑structured wiki hierarchy and clear communication channels made knowledge public and shared.

-These practices, combined with the checklists we used for definition of ready (DoR) and definition of done (DoD), ensured that epics and user stories were thoroughly analysed before development.
-We evaluated dependencies, skills gaps and test designs; and we defined acceptance criteria before moving a task to ready status.
-Having lightweight templates for requirement specs, design docs and functional test plans gave our work consistency without bureaucratic overhead.

 ## Reflections and what’s next

 Looking back, the biggest achievement wasn’t a particular feature or metric; it was cultivating an open, data‑driven mindset.
 By shining a light on quality, turning OKRs into actions and celebrating transparency, we empowered the team to own the process.
 Our retrospectives were no longer blame sessions but learning opportunities.
-Post‑mortems and root‑cause labels turned instinct into evidence.
-Roadmaps and epic structures made planning democratic and predictable.
+Post‑mortems turned instinct into evidence.

-There’s still plenty to improve – agile is a journey, not a destination.
-In future releases we will continue to refine our OKRs, automate more metrics and coach new teams on these practices.
-But the principles remain the same: focus on outcomes, measure what matters and foster a safe environment where everyone can contribute.

-If you’re curious about how to adapt these practices to your context, feel free to reach out.
-Agile isn’t a silver bullet, but with the right mindset and structures, it can make your team not only deliver more but also thrive along the way.
+In summary, the journey from lighting the way to truly soaring above obstacles required us to put quality and transparency at the center of everything we did.
+I’m proud of how far our team came during this time.
+We transformed our mindset and practices to consistently deliver on our commitments while fostering a supportive team culture.
+I hope these experiences and lessons can help other teams avoid some of the pitfalls we encountered — and maybe inspire them to experiment with their own agile practices.